jacob-sha/Information-Existence-Hypothesis/README_EN.md

 <a id="corollary-6"></a>

-## 🔴 [Latest Submission: Corollary VI] The Super Resilience of Silicon-Based Life
+## Corollary VI: The Super Resilience of Silicon-Based Life

 > **[Archived Timestamp]** 2026-06-13